shaivipandey/eas503-notes/chapters/03/methods.md

 ```

 ## Creating a new String
-- `join((value1, value2, value3))` -- Creates a new string separated the values by whatever is in the string
+- `join((value1, value2, value3))` -- Creates a new string separating the values by whatever is in the string

 ```{code-cell} ipython3
 years = ('1900', '1924', '1950', '1990')